Explicit conditional bounds for the residue of a Dedekind zeta-function at $s=1$: Introduction

 \subsection{Acknowledgements}

-SRG is supported by NSF Grant DMS-2054002.
-ESL thanks the Heilbronn Institute for Mathematical Research for their support, as well as Matt Bissatt and Ross Paterson for valuable conversations concerning the properties of Artin $L$-functions.
-We also thank Andy Booker for valuable feedback.
+LG and GM are members of the INdAM group GNSAGA.
+SRG is supported by NSF Grants DMS-2054002 and DMS-2452084.
+ESL thanks the Heilbronn Institute for Mathematical Research for their support, as well as Matt Bissatt, Ross Paterson, and other colleagues for helpful conversations concerning the properties of Artin $L$-functions.
+We also thank Andy Booker, Aleksander Simoni\v{c}, and Tim Trudgian for valuable feedback, and the referee for their careful reading of this preprint and suggestions.